Shindora/redpanda-quix-processing-streaming-data/README.md

-# Streaming platform for WFIS using Redpanda and Quix
+# Streaming platform using Redpanda and Quix

 ## Getting started
 ```bash